-The United Republic of Tanzania (Figure 1) is located between latitude 1°S an 11°45'S and between longitude.
-29° 21'E and 40° 29' E. it has a size of 945,087 km2 and a population of 44.9 Million (2012 census).
+The United Republic of Tanzania (Figure 1) is located between latitude 1°S an 11°45'S and between longitude 29° 21'E and 40° 29'E. It has a size of 945,087 km2 and a population of 44.9 Million (2012 census).
 According to Tanzania Development Vision 2025 which is the main document that guides the general development, the country envisages to become a middle income country by 2025.
 By 2025, Tanzania envisions having transformed itself into a newly-industrializing, middle-income country, with a prosperous, globally competitive economy and a high quality of life in a clean and secure environment.
 In order to achieve this goal, the energy is one of the infrastructural sectors which have been accorded the high priority so as to support the envisaged social and economic development.
 It is anticipated that by 2025 the level of economic development will require about 10,000 MW.
-There are various efforts being made to ensure that the target is reached and include the Big Results Now Initiative (BRN) which aims at adding from prioritized generation projects before 30 June 2016.
+To attain this goal, sustainable, renewable, reliable and affordable energy technologies are needed to strengthening and increase energy security and diversity.
+Geothermal, being renewable energy source is expected to be one of the main contributor to the country's energy mix (MEM, 2014).